New Format HSK:

 When Will the New HSK Format Come Into Effect?

-The new HSK syllabus will officially launch on the 1st of July 2021, but there will be no changes to the HSK exams for the rest of the year.
+The new HSK syllabus officially launched on the 1st of July 2021, but there will be no changes to the HSK exams for the rest of the year.
 In fact, at the time of writing, all HSK exams are currently postponed in the UK due to coronavirus restrictions.

 While the curriculum will come into effect relatively soon, new versions of the HSK exams for levels 1 to 6 probably wont launch until 2023, with the rollout set to gradually occur over the following years.
 This suggests anyone currently studying for HSK has nothing to worry about for a while yet.